researchpanl/Panl/index.md

 ## News & updates

-**PaNL, the official name of our Dutch participant recruitment platform**
+**Panl, the official name of our Dutch participant recruitment platform**

 Over the past couple of months, our project team took up the task of choosing a name for our platform.

 As two heads are better than one, or in this case as several hundred heads are better than a few, we decided to organize a student competition and see whether our students in the Communication Science Department and the Faculty of Humanities could help us to come up with a catchy, suitable name.
 We received many interesting and creative suggestions, and after several deliberations we chose our winner, a proposal submitted by one of our students Inbar Ben Gera.

-So without further ado we introduce to you **PaNL** - a recruitment platform for SSH research in the Netherlands.
+So without further ado we introduce to you **Panl** - a recruitment platform for SSH research in the Netherlands.
 We think that this is a fitting name as it is a word play containing a reference to a research panel (which is a group of people who participate in studies and fill in surveys) and to the Dutch context of the platform.

 We’re very excited about this outcome and cannot wait to promote PaNL to the academic community in the Netherlands and to the wider Dutch society.